Berlin’s ‘Gardens of the World’: A Lot More than Just Flowers

 City Anniversary in East Berlin

 During those times, Berlin needed two zoos, a Western and an Eastern one, two city halls, two everything.
 West Berlin had its ‘Britzer Park’, which it prepared for the Federal Garden Show that took place in 1985.
 East Berlin wanted an equivalent.
 So it got the ‘Recreational Park Marzahn’ ready for the Berlin Garden Show and the 750th anniversary of the city in 1987, two years before communism collapsed along with the Wall.
-That big park in Marzahn survived.
+The big park in Marzahn survived.

 Change of Plans

 Before Germany’s reunification, West Berlin was planning to host another Federal Garden Show, in 1995.
-This time, the event was supposed to take place close to Tiergarten Park.
+This time, the event was supposed to take place close to Tiergarten park.
 But when the Berlin Wall suddenly fell and Berlin was reunited, the plans were thrown overboard.
 Why set up Asian gardens in the Western city center, with limits what the required space was concerned, when there was so much of it in Marzahn?
 That’s how it happened.

 Asian Gardens Galore

 In 2017, the park was renamed ‘Gärten der Welt’ (‘Gardens of the World’) because that is exactly what it had become.
 Once the new millennium had dawned, in the year 2000, a Chinese Garden had been added to the huge park.
 Almost every year, more gardens followed, including a Japanese and a Korean one.
+All of them are nice indeed.

 The Right Perspective

 There are water gardens along the ‘Promenade Aquatica’, huge lawns and all kinds of plants.
 Most flowers can be admired along the paths.
 Near the labyrinth, an ocean of flowers is waiting for the beholder, both at the Rose Garden and the Flower Theater.
 Constantly, several gardeners look after the beautiful plants with a lot of dedication.
 They probably call each flower by its first name.
+Of course, things look different during the winter months.